UK COVID 'pingdemic' sparks labor shortage | DW | 27.07.2021

 Empty supermarket shelves are being witnessed all over the country, and in many other sectors, stores, pubs, restaurants and offices have had to close or reduce hours.
 Hospitals, too, are seeing a large number of staff absences, while rail and bus companies have cut services due to a lack of drivers.

-The Centre for Economics and Business Research (CEBR) has forecast a 4.6 billion pound (€5.39 billion, $6.35 billion) hit to the UK economy from the pingdemic over the next month.
+The Centre for Economics and Business Research (CEBR) has forecast a £4.6 billion (€5.39 billion, $6.35 billion) hit to the UK economy from the pingdemic over the next month.
 The worker squeeze is being felt just as the UK's economic recovery from the pandemic is losing steam.

 A growing chorus of business leaders has urged the UK government to bring forward the end of self-isolation rules for contacts of positive COVID cases.
 The measure is due to run out on August 16, by when British newspaper The Guardian projected that as many as 2 million people could have tested COVID positive and up to 10 million workers — a third of the UK working population — may be forced to quarantine.